 Rachael is the founder of Yoga for Pain Care Australia.
-Since 2011 she has taught specialist yoga programs to people with pain and fibromyalgia, and provided education to more than 300 health practitioners.
+Since 2011 she has taught specialist yoga programs to people with pain and fibromyalgia, and provided education to more than 300 health professionals.

 Rachael brings 15 years of experience designing learning programs in Australia and UK to her role, and detailed knowledge of social enterprise and the third sector.
-She was recently selected as a participant of the Emerging Leaders in Governance Program and is a Board Director trainee at Southcare.
+She was recently selected as a participant of the Emerging Leaders in Governance Program and acted as a Board Director trainee at Southcare.

 Inspired by long term pain in her early 20s, Rachael sees yoga as more than a means for pain management – it offers a path to more meaningful lives and a solution to pain’s pyschosocial and cultural challenges.

 Rachael holds a University Diploma in Yogic Education at the University of Lille, France, and a degree in Civil Engineering.
 Rachael started practicing yoga in 1996 and is an accredited Yoga Australia teacher.